UK-FVCOM-Usergroup/uk-fvcom/README.md

 FABM-ERSEM
 ----------

-The main FABM website is http://fabm.sourceforge.net.
+The main FABM website is https://github.com/fabm-model/fabm.
+This FVCOM branch requires FABM version v0.96 (https://github.com/fabm-model/fabm/tree/v0.96.0).
+Version v1 of FABM is being introduced in FVCOM in branch FABMv1-v4.3.

 The ERSEM biogeochemical model can be requested from the Shelf Seas Biogeochemistry website: http://www.shelfseasmodelling.org.